-Here’s a recipe that I got from a local TV show called Good Things Utah.
-It was a recipe that was from viewer Pat Warner.
+Here’s a recipe that I came from a local TV show called Good Things Utah.
+These skillet enchiladas is a recipe that was from viewer Pat Warner.
 It is one of the few ways my family will eat corn tortillas, which I love.
 It is now a family favorite.

 - 1 (10 oz) can enchilada sauce